ashwan1/django-deepspeech-server/README.md

 # django-deepspeech-server
 This is [Mozilla deepspeech](https://github.com/mozilla/DeepSpeech) server implemented in django.
 One can record sound in browser or upload compatible wav file and submit it to get corresponding text.
+It supports both HTTP/HTTPS and web sockets(ws).<br />
+**Note:** For good results using websockets, deepspeech server should have GPU for higher inference rate and SSD is better as it promotes fast disk I/O.

 ## Acknowledgement
 First of all, thanks to mozilla for such a awesome project.
 Speech to text is revolutionary technology that has huge scope in future and these type of open source efforts will definitely help nurture this tech.